syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/Scripting.md

 ---
 layout: post
-title: Scripting | WindowsForms | Syncfusion
+title: Scripting in Windows Forms Html Viewer control | Syncfusion
-description:  scripting
+description: Learn about Scripting support in Syncfusion Windows Forms Html Viewer (HTMLUI) control and more details.
 platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---

-#  Scripting
+#  Scripting in Windows Forms Html Viewer control

 Essential HTMLUI has extensive support to Scripts.
 Scripting involves creating self-contained documents.
 The concept behind this is to make the interface easier just by loading different HTML documents that contain the logic in themselves.